+11.1.
 Project Execution Framework

-Once selected, funded projects will enter the implementation phase, for Open Call 3.1 projects will run for 9 months (September 2025 - June 2026).
+Once selected, funded projects will enter the implementation phase, which will run approximately from September 2025 to September 2026.
 During this period, beneficiaries must execute their proposed activities, achieve key milestones, and comply with reporting and monitoring requirements.
-Each project will be guided by the detailed work plan which will be provided at the proposal and a relevant mentoring team to be established from CIRCULOOS project, ensuring that the objectives outlined in the proposal are effectively met.
+Each project will be guided by a detailed work plan and a relevant mentoring team from CIRCULOOS project, ensuring that the objectives outlined in the proposal are effectively met.